 COMP AE

-Article 35d (> )
+Article 35d (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Fines and periodic penalty payments (120 Balz, Berès)

 -1.
 Before taking any decision to impose a fine or a periodic penalty payment, the Commission shall give the institution or entity subject to the request for information the opportunity to be heard.